sivaramsk/arangodb-vagrant/README.md

 # arangodb-vagrant
-Setup Arangodb cluster using vagrant in a minute
+Setup Arangodb cluster using vagrant in a minute.
+This project sets up arangodb in a cluster configuraiton using ArangoDB starter.
+This has been tested with Ubuntu 20.04, but the ansible modules used were generic, might work with centos as well.

 1. Checkout the project
 2. Edit the vagrant file with the right interface and correct ip in the below line